AdamHarries/Gideon-Soliloquy/Character2.md

         - If damage reduced to 0, it can be caught.
 If caught, can spend 1 ki to throw it back (proficiency, counts as monk weapon, range 20/60) (see PHB for more details).
     Slow fall:
         - Can use reaction when falling to reduce fall damage by 5x monk level.
+    Extra attack:
+        - Can attack twice
+    Stunning strike:
+        - When hitting another creature with a melee weapon attack, spend one 1 ki point to attempt a stunning strike
+        - Target must succeed on a constitution saving throw, or be stunned until the end of your next turn.

 Monastic tradition:
     "Way of Shadow"